Gojo-Bots/Gojo_Satoru/README.md

   <h1 align="center"><img src="./extras/original.gif" /></h1>

-The Gojo Satarou is a powerful Group Management bot with awesome plugins and features.
+The Gojo Satoru is a powerful Group Management bot with awesome plugins and features.

   **If you counter any problem or face any bugs for help join 🌟 [Gojo Updates](https://telegram.dog/gojo_updates) 🌟 and then join the gc and ask your problem.**